suddjian/space-rpg-prototype-2/story-ideas.md

 Do you escape them?
 Do you activate the Ark?

+## The tied Deep Creature

+Basically the elephant-and-the-rope story but with a space whale type of creature captured by a caravan that travels through the Deep.
+You can free the creature if you choose.
+It will be grateful to you, but it will have trust issues.
+You will need to escape the caravan who has it tied up.
+They will be hostile to you going forward.
+If you leave it be, the caravan will be available to trade with.
+The space whale is a powerful creature.
+If you find someone to help the space whale with its emotional trauma, they will be a great help to you in times of need.

 ## 4th wall

 Encounter a cult that is fighting against the game's developer.